sendnodes-io/compare-staking-services/README.md

 ## 👩🏻‍💻 Contributing

-SendNodes, Inc. is looking for amazing contributors to make SendWallet the best browser extension wallet.
+SendNodes, Inc. is looking for amazing contributors.
 Feel free to fork the repo and start shipping code!
 For the latest news on our roadmap and milestones, please join our Discord server.

 ## 👷‍♀️ Building